-The OCB also imposes certain exposure limits and credit controls on commercial banks.
+The QCB also imposes certain exposure limits and credit controls on commercial banks.
 No more than 20.0 per cent. of any bank's capital and reserves may be extended to a single customer in the form of credit facilities and no more than 25.0 per cent. of any commercial bank's capital and reserves may be extended to a single customer in the form of credit or investment facilities.
 Additionally, no customer may borrow more than QR3.0 billion (U.S.\$824.1 million) in aggregate from Qatar's commercial banks.
 Credit facilities extended to a single major shareholder in any bank cannot exceed 10.0 per cent. of that bank's capital and reserves.
 Credit facilities granted to a single country in the form of loans to customers or the government must not exceed 20.0 to 150.0 per cent. of banks' capital and reserves depending on the category of country.
-The maximum real estate finance that can be granted to all customers should not exceed 150.0 per cent. of the bank's capital and reserves.
+The maximum real estate finance that can be granted to all customers should not exceed 150.0 per cent, of the bank's capital and reserves.
 In April 2011, the QCB introduced maximum limits for individual consumer loans secured against salaries.
 Oatari nationals are not permitted to borrow more than OR2.0 million (U.S.\$549,450) with a maximum repayment period of six years.
 Expatriates are not permitted to borrow more than QR0.4 million (U.S.\$109,890) with a maximum repayment period of four years.
 In relation to real estate finance made available to individuals against their salary, the total real estate finance must not exceed 70.0 per cent. of the value of the mortgaged property.
 In relation to financing provided to other types of borrowers, the finance must not exceed 60.0 per cent. of the value of the mortgaged property.
 In 2010, the QCB also began the process of establishing the Qatar Credit Bureau in order to collect and make available consumer credit information to commercial banks.
 The Qatar Credit Bureau began operations in March 2011.

-In its Article IV Country Report for Qatar published in April 2017, the IMF noted the following: (i) Qatar's macroeconomic performance is expected to remain resilient with real GDP growth at 3.4 per cent., underpinned by expansion in the non-hydrocarbon sector on the back of public sector commitments; (ii) inflation should pick up from 2016 levels due to further subsidy cuts, a recovery in commodity prices and the introduction of VAT in 2018; (iii) the fiscal deficit is expected to moderate but persist as Qatar continues to implement major investment projects; and (iv) the possibility of persistently low energy prices remains the main medium-term risk; however, the authorities have ample fiscal and external buffers to deal with contingencies.
+In its Article IV Country Report for Qatar published in May 2018, the IMF noted the following: (i) Qatar's macroeconomic performance remains resilient with real GDP growth expected at 2.6 per cent. in 2018, rising to 2.7 per cent. in 2019, underpinned by expansion in the non-hydrocarbon sector driven by the public investment programme and a slower pace of fiscal consolidation; (ii) inflation should increase due to a recovery in commodity prices and the expected introduction of VAT in the second half of 2018 or 2019; (iii) fiscal balances are expected to improve due to continued expenditure restraint, a rise in oil prices and the expected introduction of VAT and (iv) the main macro-economic risks related to lower hydrocarbon prices and the uncertainty associated with the ongoing impact of the diplomatic rift with some of Qatar's neighbours.